VulLink: A Dynamic Open-Access Vulnerability Graph Database for Cybersecurity Data Mining: Deployment and Evaluation

+\paragraph{Server environment.} VulLink is deployed on a Virtual Private Server (VPS) with 2 vCPUs, 4GB RAM, 80GB SSD storage, and Ubuntu 24.04 LTS (x64).
+This setting reflects a cost-conscious deployment environment rather than a high-end research cluster, which is important for assessing whether VulLink can operate as a practical open-access data resource.
+The main resource pressure comes from graph loading, large query responses, and embedding retrieval, especially when users request high-dimensional semantic features.

+\paragraph{Software stack.} The system is containerized using Docker to improve deployment stability and environmental reproducibility.
+The graph database is implemented using Neo4j Community Edition 4.4.11.
+The dynamic ETL pipeline and API services are implemented in Python 3.10+.
+The pipeline uses the \texttt{transformers} package for language-model-based embedding generation, \texttt{scikit-learn} for dimensionality reduction, and FastAPI for programmatic access.
+Nginx is used as a reverse proxy for the Web service, while the React-based front end uses D3.js for interactive graph visualization.
+The dynamic ETL pipeline is triggered by scheduled jobs every two hours, following the update frequency of the NVD JSON feeds \cite{NVDDataFeeds}.
+To protect the deployed service from excessive real-time load, the interface and API enforce access limits for large embedding queries.

+\paragraph{Back-end and front-end interaction.} The back end coordinates the graph database, embedding store, ETL pipeline, and API gateway.
+Neo4j connections are established through the Bolt protocol, while the FastAPI layer handles tasks such as node export, relationship export, Cypher-based subgraph retrieval, and embedding download.
+The front end communicates with the graph database and the API layer to support both visual exploration and structured data retrieval.
+This separation allows VulLink to support interactive browsing, customized graph queries, and reproducible programmatic downloads without requiring users to deploy Neo4j or rebuild the ETL pipeline locally.

-\subsubsection{Graph Snapshot Statistics and Temporal Coverage}
+\subsection{Graph Snapshot Statistics and Temporal Coverage}

-To characterize the scale and structural richness of VulGD, we report a snapshot of the graph as of 5 April 2026, at the time of evaluation.
-The current system contains 324,618 vulnerability nodes and 46,605 exploit nodes, alongside 97,684 product nodes, 27,575 vendor nodes, 10,155 author nodes, 18,841 domain nodes, and 962 weakness nodes.
-Detailed statistics of the entities and their relationships are summarized in Table~\ref{tab:VulGD_stats}.
+To characterize the scale and structural richness of VulLink, we report the latest snapshot of the graph.
+As shown in Table~\ref{tab:VulLink_stats}, the deployed graph contains 545,420 nodes and 1,660,599 relationships, including 343,598 vulnerability nodes, 46,605 exploit nodes, 962 weakness nodes, 97,684 product nodes, 27,575 vendor nodes, 10,155 author nodes, and 18,841 domain nodes.
+These entities are connected by multiple relationship types, including 675,377 \texttt{AFFECTS} edges, 71,054 \texttt{EXAMPLE\_OF} edges, 29,115 \texttt{EXPLOITS} edges, 87,866 \texttt{BELONGS\_TO} edges, 46,605 \texttt{WRITES} edges, and 750,582 \texttt{REFERS\_TO} edges.

-From a relational perspective, the graph exhibits a dense and highly interconnected structure.
-In particular, VulGD includes 675,377 \texttt{AFFECTS} edges linking vulnerabilities to affected products, 71,054 \texttt{EXAMPLE\_OF} edges connecting vulnerabilities to underlying weaknesses, and 29,115 \texttt{EXPLOITS} edges capturing exploit--vulnerability relationships.
-Additionally, the graph contains 87,866 \texttt{BELONGS\_TO} edges, 46,605 \texttt{WRITES} edges linking authors to exploits, and 750,582 \texttt{REFERS\_TO} edges representing external references and supporting evidence.

-These statistics demonstrate that VulGD operates at a substantial real-world scale and captures rich semantic relationships across multiple cybersecurity entities.
-The high volume of cross-entity edges enables complex multi-hop graph traversal, supporting analytical tasks such as dependency tracing, exploitability analysis, and vulnerability impact and risk assessment that are difficult to perform using traditional relational databases.